bogdan8z/NETApiToLambda/README.md

 1. rename template.yml, move it to **deployment** folder (in root) add here RootResource

 #### Steps to deploy
-1. go to deploymkent folder
+1. go to deployment folder
 1. run >sam build
 1. run >sam validate
 1. go to where the .csproj file is